Ewesurper/Ewelists/README.md

 Wordlists I have compiled.
 Feel free to download and use.

 # Lists include
-* Presidents

-* Pokemon Names
+* Anime/Doujin Characters
 * NFL teams and locations
+* Password mutations
 * Pornstars on pornhub
-* Password mutations
+* Presidents
 * Siths